 Fiber cement is a solution that delivers the rich, traditional beauty and character of wood without the back-breaking maintenance.
 A complete exterior with James Hardie products delivers performance no other siding product can match: beautiful designs, low maintenance, & long-lasting durability.
 Bugs won’t eat it, birds and woodpeckers won’t peck it, it doesn’t rot, and it comes with a non-depreciating 30 year warranty.

 James Hardie fiber cement uses raw materials found within 500 miles of their 14 manufacturing facilities throughout North America.
-Not only does this cut down on transportation, it also allows for local raw materials to be used when formulating the product for the local climate.
-James Hardie uses non-toxic sourcing of raw materials: wood pulp, cement, sand and water.
+Not only does this cut down on transportation, but it also allows for local raw materials to be used when formulating the product for the local climate.
+James Hardie uses non-toxic sourcing of raw materials: wood pulp, cement, sand, and water.
 These raw materials are able to be recycled up to 4 times.